 For other journeys, please use the navigation bar on the left hand side of this page.

-This service terminates at Bangkok's main railway station Hua Lamphong.
+This service terminates at Bangkok's new main railway station, Krung Thep Aphiwat Central Terminal (Bang Sue Central Station).

 Please check departure times before travel by either visiting any station within Thailand, or by calling 1690 (the State Railway of Thailand 24 hours call centre).